aristanetworks/anta/README.md

 This repository comes with a set of [scripts](./scripts) to run __Arista Network Test Automation__ (ANTA) framework

 - `check-devices.py` is an easy to use script to test your network with ANTA.
-- `check-devices-reachability.py` to test your devices are ready to be tested.
 - `collect-eos-commands.py` to collect commands output from devices
 - `collect-sheduled-show-tech.py` to collect the scheduled show tech-support files from devices